-- some of the Company's competitors have substantially greater financial, research and development resources than the Company and greater marketing and business power allowing them to accelerate the discovery and development of product candidates that could make the Company's product candidates less competitive; - any new product that competes with an approved product must demonstrate at the end of the clinical development compelling results in terms of efficacy, convenience, tolerability and safety in order to be commercially successful; accordingly, the competitors of the Company may succeed in receiving before the Company Competent Regulatory Authorities' approvals for commercialising competing pharmaceutical products such as drugs including new active ingredients like synthetic peptides or recombinant allergens or drugs based on new administration routes like sublingual tablets or transfermal patches; competitive advantages of competitors' products could limit the demand and the price of the Company's product candidates; - the Company will not achieve its business plan if the acceptance of the Company's products is limited by price competition.
+- the fields in which the Company operates are characterised by technological change and innovation; competitors of the Company include established pharmaceutical companies like ALK-Abello, Stallergènes, Allergopharma or Allergy Therapeutics (with its Pollinex Quattro already commercialised in Europe, under a transitional status in Germany, but under further clinical development in the United States phase III ongoing) and biotechnology companies like Biomay (no start date yet announced for the phase III clinical study with its BM32 product targeting grass pollen rhinitis), Anergis, Aimmune, Allergen Research Corporation, which are currently developing technologies and products that can be equally or more effective and/or more economical as any current or future product candidates of the Company; for example, it cannot be excluded that technological advances such as new active ingredients like synthetic peptides or recombinant allergens or new administration routes like sublingual tablets or transdermal patches could have a higher market penetration; - some of the Company's competitors have substantially greater financial, research and development resources than the Company and greater marketing and business power allowing them to accelerate the discovery and development of product candidates that could make the Company's product candidates less competitive; - any new product that competes with an approved product must demonstrate at the end of the clinical development compelling results in terms of efficacy, convenience, tolerability and safety in order to be commercially successful; accordingly, the competitors of the Company may succeed in receiving before the Company Competent Regulatory Authorities' approvals for commercialising competing pharmaceutical products such as drugs including new active ingredients like synthetic peptides or recombinant allergens or drugs based on new administration routes like sublingual tablets or transdermal patches; competitive advantages of competitors' products could limit the demand and the price of the Company's product candidates; - the Company will not achieve its business plan if the acceptance of the Company's products is limited by price competition.
 The launch of competitive pharmaceutical products, particularly after the Company's intellectual property protection or data exclusivity period expires, may result in reductions in sales volumes or sales prices for the Company's products, which could materially adversely affect its business, prospects, financial condition and results of operations.